 The TPS is an unfunded scheme and contributions are calculated so as to spread the cost of pensions over employees' working lives with the Academy Trust in such a way that the pension cost is a substantially level percentage of current and future pensionable payroll.
-The contributions are determined by the Government Actuary on the basis of quadrennial valuations using a prospective unit method.
-The TPS is a multi-employer scheme but there is insufficient information available to use defined benefit accounting, it is therefore treated as a defined contribution scheme for accounting purposes and the contributions recognised in the period to which they relate.
+The contributions are determined by the Government Actuary on the basis of quadrennial valuations using a projected unit method.
+The TPS is an unfunded multi-employer scheme with no underlying assets to assign between employers.
+Consequently there is insufficient information to use defined benefit accounting, it is therefore treated as a defined contribution scheme for accounting purposes and the contributions recognised in the period to which they relate.
 Differences between contributions payable in the year and contributions actually paid are shown as either accruals or prepayments.